 Apply for admission to the University of Southern Indiana (USI).
 You must first be admitted to the university before we may package financial aid.

 File the Free Application for Federal Student Aid (FAFSA) between October 1 and April 15 every year.
 The FAFSA is used to determine eligibility for federal, state, and University financial aid programs including the Direct (Student) Loan and Direct (Parent) PLUS Loan.
 File the FAFSA by April 15 at the latest to maximize your eligibility.
 April 15 is the state of Indiana's deadline for state-funded programs such as the 21st Century Scholar Award and other awards.
 If you have missed the April 15 deadline, you should still file the FAFSA to be considered for federal aid.

-We begin mailing Preliminary Financial Aid Notification Letters by mid-December, to new freshman and new transfer students.
+We begin mailing Preliminary Financial Aid Notification Letters by mid-January, to new freshman and new transfer students.
 The Notification Letter lists the types of financial aid you may be eligible for and includes important information on financial aid budgets, expected family contribution, and unmet need.